-In Table I, c_i is the minimum number of counterfactual agents needed to be added by agent i in order to receive a nonzero value.
-This term is bounded between [0, total number of agents - 1] since we assume the entire team of robots should be able to accomplish the task.
-In cases where sufficient number of agents are present to complete a coupled task, c_i is equal to 0 (i.e. D provides a sufficient learning signal).
+[0, total number of agents - 1] since we assume the entire team of agents should be able to accomplish the task.
+In cases where a sufficient number of agents are present to complete a coupled task, c_i is equal to 0 (i.e. D provides a sufficient learning signal).
 In cases where adding any number of agents cannot increase the system performance, c_i is also 0.
-This is because, when calculating D{++} reward, first (total number of agents -1) agents are added and if the returning reward is zero, it can be understood that iterating over fewer counterfactual agents will similarly not yield a nonzero reward.
-An example of this situation in the present exploration domain is when a robot is outside the observable range of a POI, where adding any number of agents cannot fulfill the observation task.
-Lastly, if not enough robots are within the observable radius of a POI, c_i takes a value between [1, required number of observations - 1].
-We will revisit this problem in the results section where we show that the average value of c_i decreases for the team of robots throughout learning, making it increasingly more efficient to use D{++} as the learning signal.
+This is because, when calculating the D{++} reward, first (total number of agents - 1) agents are added and if the returning reward is not greater than D, it can be understood that iterating over fewer counterfactual agents will similarly not yield a better reward.
+Lastly, if not enough agents are within the observable radius of a POI, c_i takes a value between [1, required number of observations - 1].
+We will revisit this problem in the results section where we show that the average value of c_i decreases for the team of agents throughout learning, making it increasingly more efficient to use D{++} as the learning signal.